Data Export

 File Retention

 By default, auto-export keeps the last 10 export files and deletes older ones automatically.
-You can change this in the File Retention setting (1, 5, 10, 30, or Unlimited).
+You can change this in the File Retention setting - enter any number or 0 for unlimited (no automatic cleanup).

 How it works